 Write and call political leaders.
 Rally alongside peace and justice organizations.
 Work on environmental issues.
 Stand up for civil rights.
 Take action with time, talents and resources.
 The SJM are currently co- facilitated by Mary Ellen (M.E.)
 Steele-Pierce and Glenn Weaver.
 Other members of the team are Mary Cassidy-Anger, Pastor Mike Ford, Beatrice and Elizabeth Pitcher, Carol Schmuhl, Linda Weaver, and Elden Wick.
 To learn about the activities of the Social Justice Ministries, click here.
 Feel free to reach out to any of the team members if you would like to become part of this impactful ministry.

 Pastor Mike leads a weekly Bible Study on Thursdays from 1:00 p.m. to 2:00 p.m.
 The group discusses a focus passage from the upcoming Sunday's lectionary.
 Currently, Bible Study is being conducted via Zoom.
 The monthly Grief Support Group, also led by Pastor Mike, meets on the first Monday of each month at noon.
 The location will depend on the indivduals involved; it has been held over Zoom during COVID but may be transitioning to in person.
-For both of these groups, let Pastor Mike know to add you to the invite list by calling or emailing the office: (941) 637-8443; .
+For both of these groups, let Pastor Mike know to add you to the invite list by calling or emailing the office: (941) 637-8443; email@example.com.

 Living the Question and Great Decisions are two study groups that begin in January or February each year and run for about eight to ten weeks.